 Desert Dreamer is a short and sweet musical game by Derek Andes, made for the Mystical Western Game Jam hosted by Juegos Rancheros on itch.io.
-Or, to be more accurate, Andes describes his piece as a describes his piece as being more of a “musical plant toy”.
-In that sense, it’s reminiscent of other kinds of […]
+Or, to be more accurate, Andes describes his piece as being more of a “musical plant toy” than a game.
+In that sense, it’s reminiscent of other kinds of browser […]

 Thoughts and Prayers: The Game is a political satire game that does exactly nothing, which is what it’s supposed to do.
 Brought to us by GOP Arcade, a newsgame development studio co-founded by Brian Moore, Chris Baker and Michael Lacher, Thoughts and Prayers: The Game was released in 2016 following the Orlando shooting that left […]

 REPVBLIC’s Military-Industrial Complex attempts to pull off the notoriously difficult task of creating a trenchant, coherent and funny political satire in the context of a videogame.
 It resembles, in some ways, a Mason Lindroth game: aesthetically, it reflects that grainy black-and-white palette and texture typical of Lindroth, but in more of a topical, pop art […]

 From a ludic point of view, Andrew Wang’s Shadow of the Red Hand is a fairly conventional platformer.
 It’s short, having been made in a weekend for Ludum Dare 35, and can be played in a matter of minutes, and it does what it’s supposed to.
 Entertain yourself for a spell by running right for […]